-Continued intermediate Spanish imparts advanced communication skills for daily use in these areas: listening, speaking, reading, and writing.
-It offers highlevel skills in linguistic and cultural accuracy.
-Special Education SPED 3301 Intro to Exceptional Learners 3,1 This course focuses on the foundation of special education.
+SPED 3301 Intro to Exceptional Learners 3,1

+This course focuses on the foundation of special education.
 It will identify and discuss basic theories and concepts related to identification and classification of exceptional learners from diverse cultural backgrounds as well as highlight legislation and litigation in special education, factors that promote effective consultation and collaboration with families, educators, and other professionals.
 Fulfills Experiential Learning requirement.

-SPED 3302 Lang & Intercultural Communication Prerequisite: SPED 3301 Issues 3.1 This course focuses on language and communication disorders as they relate to oral language development of the exceptional learner from diverse cultural backgrounds.
+SPED 3302 Lang & Intercultural Communication Issues 3,1

+This course focuses on language and communication disorders as they relate to oral language development of the exceptional learner from diverse cultural backgrounds.
 The course highlights a) theoretical models of language acquisition; b) factors that impact language development of students from culturally and linguistically diverse (CLD) backgrounds; c) intercultural language differences and their impact on mainstream communicative competence; and d) the nature, causes, and prevention of language, speech, and hearing disorders.

-SPED 3403 Assessment for Diverse Learners 4,1 Prerequisite: This course focuses on the assessment of children EDU 3311 and SPED 3301 exhibiting the characteristics of behavior disorders, learning disabilities, and/or intellectual and developmental Co-requisite: SPED 3302 disabilities.
+SPED 3403 Assessment for Diverse Learners 4.1

+This course focuses on the assessment of children exhibiting the characteristics of behavior disorders, learning disabilities, and/or intellectual and developmental disabilities.
 It will examine principles and techniques for assessing academic progress; how to use assessment to inform instruction; and how to incorporate assessment into the curriculum for students with disabilities.
 Teacher candidates will identify strategies to prepare for and administer tests, to recognize basic terminology used in assessment, to understand legal provisions and ethical provisions regarding assessment of the exceptional learner in diverse educational settings, as well as to understand how to use effective and varied behavior management strategies.
 This course will also use assessment data to develop Individual Education Plans (IEP's).
 This course requires field work.
-SPED 3304 Consultation & Collaboration for Exceptions Prerequisite: SPED 3301 Intro to Exceptions Learners, SPED 3403 Assessment Strategies Learners 3,1 for Exceptional Learner, and SPED 3302